What Are Sunken Eyes? Causes and Treatments

 The most common clinical treatments for sunken eyes today tend to be:

 They, in turn, fill out the sunken areas under the eyes.
 While the procedure is generally safe and effective, the results are not permanent.
-So you'll need to go back for repeat treatments on a regular basis.
+So you'll need to go back for repeat treatments regularly.

-There’s no doubt that this is a more extreme solution to the problem and one that will require a significant amount of recovery time.
-However, there is also no doubt that this represents one of the few genuine long-term solutions.
+There’s no doubt that this is a more extreme solution to the problem and will require a significant amount of recovery time.
+However, there is also no doubt that this represents one of the few real long-term solutions.

 Sinus infections typically respond well to the right type of antibiotic.
 Removing these types of underlying causes can often result in the elimination of sunken eyes.